KLFAMO/current3x3A_Artiq/README.md

 STM32_Programmer_CLI -c port=SWD -w firmware/current3x3A_Artiq.hex -v -rst
 ```

 # Issues

 Please add your comments in the `Issues` Github section (at the top of this page).

 ### Known issues
-- the current direction is opposite to set current
 - communication issues when not nc in linux is used